01 / 04Vision & Thinking

-The principles behind every venture, every decision, and every system in the ecosystem.
+The principles behind every venture, every decision, and every system in the ecosystem — written for the next decade of business, not the last one.

 01